larsbuntemeyer/pyfort/README.md

 ## How to use

 This repository contains a template for a python package with a Fortran extension.
-You should put your fortran source code into the `src` subdirectory and list all files in the `cusomt_target` and `extension_module` sections.
+You should put your fortran source code into the `src` subdirectory and list all files in the `custom_target` and `extension_module` sections.
 You can then compile and install your code using

 ```